inls161/pandoc-practice/rabbasi2.md

 * * *

-GitHub Username:
+* GitHub Username: rabbasi2
-Team name:
+* Team name: #1
-Today's date:
+* Today's date: 07-06-16

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?
+- Github
+- CodeAnywhere
+- Markdown
+- Jekyll
+- HTML
+- CSS

-Which have you found most potentially useful?
+# Which have you found most potentially useful?
+Pandoc is the most useful

-Why?
+### Why?
+Becasue it makes converting files easy.
+You can go from one type of file to another with in minutes.

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?
+- GitHub

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?
+I don't think its diffcult to learn.
+It might be diffuclt to use, but we haven't spend a lot time learning github.
+GitHub will be wasy to use if we spend more time on it.

-What tools would you like to learn more about?
+# What tools would you like to learn more about?
+I would like to learn more about github.

 * * *